mocktomata/mocktomata/docs/komondor.md

 ## `komondor.live(specName, [options]): Spec`

 Always run the spec in `live` mode.
-Actual calls will be made and the behavior is not recorded.
+Actual calls will be made, and the behavior is not recorded.
 These specs are not affected by configuration.

 ## `komondor.save(specName, [options], (title, spec) => void)`